crlimacastro/Canvas-Runner/README.md

 Create a `src` (meaning source) folder to contain all of your scripts and create a `main.js` file.

 Inside of `main.js` add a "use strict" directive to the top.
-Literally write the string "use strict" followed by a semicolon (;).
+Literally write the string "use strict" followed by a semicolon `;`.
 This indicates to the JavaScript to not allow and warn about "bad code" (like using undeclared variables) which would normally be allowed outside of strict mode.
 This can save you from a lot of headaches when debugging and will make your code cleaner.

-Also, add an `init` function and call it as soon as the window loads.
-This is to make sure that all DOM Elements (`<h1>`'s, `<p>`'s, `<canvas>`) are actually created on the page before the init function is called.
+Add an `init()` function to `main.js` and call it as soon as the window loads.
+This is to make sure that all DOM Elements (`<h1>`'s, `<p>`'s, `<canvas>`) are actually created on the page before the `init()` function is called.

 `main.js`
 ``` javascript